-In FY 20/21, CalMHSA selected Civilian through a Request for Proposals (RFP) process to begin developing the social marketing campaign that would build on the legacy of the EMM campaign, with a new focus and expanded reach to traditional and non-traditional partners.
+Directors, CalMHSA staff sought to reimagine the next iteration of the PEI Project towards one mental health of themselves and those around them through three a new focus and expanded reach to traditional and non-traditional partners.
 In addition, the campaign will more tightly connect each of the campaigns, and the RAND evaluation efforts, to provide counties with a more interconnected suite of campaigns to support their communities.
 In FY 21/22, the Take Action for Mental Health campaign expanded through development of a website, a storefront, new materials, and resources, a May is Mental Health Matters Month toolkit, an influencer, and more.